This article is in loving memory of my beloved soulmate, whose wisdom, insight, and life lessons I will cherish until the end of my days.

-Yes, your life has a day-to-day purpose ... even if you have lost the only person you thought could ever understand you or love you for exactly the person you are.
-You'd be surprised by how many of the good things your loved one taught you can be easily extended to others.
+Yes, your life has a day-to-day purpose, even if you have lost the only person you thought could ever understand you or love you for exactly the person you are.
+You'd be surprised by how many of the good things your loved one taught you could be easily extended to others.
 Pass on their gift.
 Share the joy.
 Make each day an opportunity to do at least one good thing for a fellow human being.
-That will make your departed loved one very, very happy indeed ... something you will be proud to tell them at the end of the day while you are talking to their photograph.
+That will make your departed loved one very, very happy indeed, something you will be proud to tell them at the end of the day while you are talking to their photograph.

 Finally, Give Yourself Permission to Love Again